A colorful green bean salad recipe made with purple cabbage, fresh peaches, basil, and a flavorful balsamic bitters vinaigrette. Jump to recipe.

 As darkness settled, I finally had my pictures.
 Dinner was served, delicious despite the waiting.
 The girls made it through the meal, struggled to get ready for bed, but fell asleep in minutes.
 A sudden downpour cooled off the evening and we enjoyed the silence that came in its wake.
 Enjoying those moments when the girls are asleep, the brief period when Brian and I remain coherent and not too tired to converse, is one of the great challenges of parenting.
 We try to make the best of it – enjoy each other’s company as we clean the kitchen or review paperwork.
 It’s easy to overlook, but these mundane moments – frustration with the kids, filling the dishwasher, putting away the leftovers – are every bit as meaningful as epic vacations or world class dinners.
 I try to remember this as I stumble through.
 I do my best.

-This salad’s about little moments, too.
+This green bean salad’s about little moments, too.
 It’s a summery creation – celebrating ubiquitous ingredients like purple cabbage alongside showier ones like purple and green snap beans, peaches, and just-picked jalapeños.
 It’s a vibrant mix of color and texture, just right for a July dinner.
 On top of all that lovely produce sits a savory sweet balsamic and bitters dressing.
 Here, high quality balsamic* gets a wonderful edge from a dash of Fee Brothers bitters.
 The result is an addictive dressing that you’ll want to drizzle on every vegetable in sight.

 *A few weeks back, an email popped up from Italy, from the Consortium of Producers of Traditional Balsamic Vinegar of Modena, a protected designation of origin.
 They wondered if they could send samples of their traditionally aged balsamic for me to try.
 Of course I said yes.
 I’d saved the vinegar for a few weeks, as I’d wanted to use it with something special.
 The traditionally aged vinegar is like nothing I’ve tasted before – it has an incredible depth of flavor as well as a sweet, nearly syrupy texture.
 It was a lovely complement to this summery salad.
 In search of your own vinegar, look for Italian balsamic from Modena, bearing the P.D.O. seal.